 An array of sumptuous refreshments organized by the HRH Group of Hotels awaits the guests at Khush Mahal bringing a memorable end to the magnificent and beautiful evening.

-The Regal Horse Jewelery
+The Regal Horse Jewellery

-The Regal Horse Jewelery
+The Regal Horse Jewellery

 1. 1.
 Kalingi - Ornament which stands up between the horse's ears

 4. Mora - Worn on the face of the horse

 5. Neveri - Silver ornament that is worn around the knee